david-sauvage/effective-java-summary/README.md

 __Item 34 : Enums instead of int constants__

 Prior to enums it was common to use int to represent enum types.
 Doing so is now obsolete and enum types must be used.
-The usage of int made them difficult to debug (all you saw was int values)
+The usage of int made them difficult to debug (all you saw was int values).

-Enums are class that export one instance for each enumeration constant.
+Enums are classes that export one instance for each enumeration constant.
 They are instance controlled.
 They provide type safety and a way to iterate over each values.

 If you need a specific behavior for each value of your enum, you can declare an abstract method that you will implement for each value.

-Enums have an automatically generated valueOf(String) method that translate a constant's name into the constant.
+Enums have an automatically generated valueOf(String) method that translates a constant's name into the constant.
 If the toString method is overriden, you should write a fromString method.

 Example :